Social Media Marketing Today: Who is actually making money with it?

 Social Media Marketing...Could Drive You Out of Business

-(Way back on 8/7/09 I made this post on social media marketing.
+(Way back on 8/7/09 I first made this post you're reading about social media marketing.
 Then in 2015 I was asked to speak at Social Media Marketing World on the topic of "Social Selling" so I freshened up this post.
-Then I got serious about both content creation and SEO and consolidated 10 "lightweight" posts on my site into this massively-updated article in Feb 2018.
+Then I got serious about both content creation and SEO and consolidated 10 "lightweight" posts on my site into this massively-updated article in February 2018 and again in October 2020.
 I hope it helps you master social media marketing to grow your influence and grow your sales.)

 entrepreneur: en·tre·pre·neur: ?ä?n-tr?-p(r)?-?n?r, -?n(y)u?r noun